Evanpatchouli/cs2-jumpthrow-ez/readme.md

   <a href="#"><img alt="CS:GO" src="https://img.shields.io/badge/CS:GO-black.svg"></a>
 </p>

-An example Node.js application to capture keyboard and mouse strokes on **windows**.
+An example Node.js application to easily jump-throw on **windows** in CS2.

 ## Disclaimer